brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-anselm-berrigan-and-monica-de-la-torre.md

       also teaches writing at Pratt Institute and Brooklyn College.
 He lives in New York City.
   - person: monica-de-la-torre
-    event_bio: "A poet and translator, Mónica de la Torre is the author of four books of poetry, most recently Repetition Nineteen (Nightboat Books, 20202) and a translation of Defense of the Idol by Chilean modernist Omar Cáceres (Ugly Duckling Presse, 2018).
-She coedited, with Michael Wiegers, the collection Reversible Monuments: Contemporary Mexican Poetry (Copper Canyon Press, 2002) and is also the coauthor of the book Appendices, Illustrations, & Notes (Smart Art Press, 2000) with artist Terence Gower.
+    event_bio: "Born and raised in Mexico City, Mexico, Mónica de la Torre came to New York in 1993 to study at Columbia.
+A poet and translator, de la Torre is the author of four books of poetry, most recently Repetition Nineteen (Nightboat Books, 2020) and a translation of Defense of the Idol by Chilean modernist Omar Cáceres (Ugly Duckling Presse, 2018).
+She coedited the collection Reversible Monuments: Contemporary Mexican Poetry (Copper Canyon Press, 2002) and is also the coauthor of the book Appendices, Illustrations, & Notes (Smart Art Press, 2000).
 She edited and translated the volume Poems by Gerardo Deniz, and has translated numerous other Spanish-language poets.
-She has served as the poetry editor of The Brooklyn Rail and lives in New York City, where she works as a senior editor of BOMB Magazine. "
+She has served as the poetry editor of The Brooklyn Rail and lives in New York City, where she is a senior editor of BOMB Magazine. "
 date: 2020-10-14 13:00:00 -0500
 end_date: 2020-10-14 14:00:00 -0500
 series: 151